wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 represented with the `intset`'s current type.
 If negative, the function calls `intsetUpgradeAndAdd()` to first upgrade the set and then inserts the element.
 Function `intsetUpgradeAndAdd()` in turn calls `intsetResize()`, which uses `realloc()` to expand the memory block of the current `intset` object.
+The function then type casts all the existing elements in the element array to the upgraded size.
+Otherwise, the element can be directly into the `intset` without any conversion.
+In this case, the insert function calls `intsetSearch()` to locate the insertion point via binary search, then calls `intsetResize()` to potentially expand the `intset`'s memory block (it is essentially abusing `malloc` library's allocation size feature), and finally inserts the element into the array after shifting the existing elements using `intsetMoveTail()` to make room for it.
+Deletion operations using `intsetRemove()` is just the reverse of insertion.

 ## Build, Compilation, and Usage